 If you are going to remove the entire wall in one direction, you are going to need some kind of structure to provide lateral support and stability for the building.
 Box frame is the best-known alternative for the removed wall.

-If you retain 550 mm of existing wall at each end, it could provide enough lateral stability for the building, so there is no need a box frame.
+If you retain 550 mm of an existing wall at each end, it could provide enough lateral stability for the building, so there is no need for a box frame.
 I have seen lots of designs with 300 or 400 mm retained walls, but this doesn’t meet building regulation.
 It should be 550mm. so you should consider this issue during the design stage and decide if you want to have the full-width opening or you can retain part of the wall.